ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 {% endhighlight %}

-`filter` is our first example of {\itshape higher order function}; it requires as arguments a _function_ of type `a -> Bool` and a list of `a`s and returns the subset of the input list that verifies the filtering function.
+`filter` is our first example of _higher order function_; it requires as arguments a _function_ of type `a -> Bool` and a list of `a`s and returns the subset of the input list that verifies the filtering function.

 In the previous code block, we also see the first example of _operator section_:
 `(> 2) :: (Ord a, Num a) => a -> Bool`, passed as first argument to `filter`.